 I'm a writer, freelance editor, and psychotherapist.
 When I'm not doing my own writing, I'm either editing other people's work or seeing clients in my clinical practice.
 I also facilitate Write It Like It Is workshops and groups in the Greater Boston area and teach at Grub Street.
-I'm currently enrolled in Lesley University's MFA Program in Creative Writing as well as the Certificate Program at the Institute for Meditation and Psychotherapy.
+I'm currently enrolled in Lesley University's MFA Program in Creative Writing and recently completed the Certificate Program at the Institute for Meditation and Psychotherapy.

 Perhaps I missed my calling as a milliner, with all the hats I wear, but I enjoy the variety and look forward to connecting with you.

-Charlotte and the Quiet Place, a picture book that I wrote as part of my Lesley University MFA program, will be published in Fall 2015 by Plum Blossom Books, the children's imprint of Parallax Press in San Francisco.
+Charlotte and the Quiet Place, a picture book that I wrote as part of my Lesley University MFA program, will be published in August 2015 by Parallax Press.
 Read all about it here!

 Overview of Services